Dukweeno/Duckuino/README.md

-# Dckuino.js
+# Duckuino
-Simple DuckyScript to Arduino converter, improved version of https://github.com/Plazmaz/Duckuino.
+Simple DuckyScript to Arduino converter.

 If you need to perform mouse emulation then use [d4n5h's Duckuino](https://github.com/d4n5h/Duckuino).

 *NOTE: If you are on linux, you might use the Arduino IDE from the website, not from apt, because the apt repo is not up to date.*

-# Why Dckuino.js
+# Why Duckuino ?
-You can use the entire project in the [Live](https://nurrl.github.io/Dckuino.js/ "Dckuino.js Live") version, or reuse <code>Dckuino.js</code> for standalone use :
+You can use the entire project in the [Live](https://nurrl.github.io/Duckuino/ "Duckuino Live") version, or reuse <code>Dckuino.js</code> for standalone use :
 ```javascript
 // Create the instance
 Duck = new Dckuinojs();